Homepage of the site 'What to do with your life?'

 To apply a rule instead of analyzing the situation.

 A good practice is a bit like a cooking recipe, so we assume that you just have to follow it to get a good dish on arrival.
+In fact, this leads to focusing on the rigid and ultra-rigorous application of the recipe, for example weighing all the ingredients to the nearest gram, and losing interest in the final dish which is not good.

 How reliable and effective are good practices?